X

 1. Looking back at your prediction about the world’s first major gen AI scandal, what examples have we seen so far in 2025?
 Were they at the scale you anticipated, or have we yet to see the truly brand-damaging incident you forecasted?

 Allyson: I haven’t seen the breakout yet from the corporate world that I’ve predicted, but we are only halfway through the year.
 The most notable scandal that comes to mind is Elon Musk’s Grok platform spewing pro-Nazi propaganda, including love for Hitler.
-That was not on my dance card for this year, but likely should have been given the broader macro environment.
+That was not on my dance card for this year, but likely should have been, given the broader macro environment.

 *Shortly after we posted this update on 2025 predictions, the year’s most notable gen AI scandal grew in scope.
 Linda Yaccarino announced on July 9 that she is stepping down from her role as CEO of X, just 24 hours after Grok began creating antisemitic comments praising Adolf Hitler.